-Use the Report > Reference Reports tab of the Project Options window to specify the entity types for which reference report information is collected.
+Use the Report > Reference Reports tab of the Options - Project properties dialog box to specify the entity types for which reference report information is collected:

-- 1. Choose Options > Project Options.
-The Project Options window opens.
-Click the Report tab, then the Reference Reports tab. - 2.
-Place a check next to each type of entity you want to be included in reference reports.
+- 1. Click Options > Project Options.
+This opens the Options Project properties dialog box. - 2.
+Click Report > Reference Reports tabs. - 3.
+Check each entity type you want to include in the reference reports.